philipmuller/Scarpetta/README.md

 > 1. The act of mopping up leftover sauce on a plate with a piece of bread, typically performed at the end of a meal.
 > Example: "After finishing her pasta, she made a scarpetta to savor every bit of the delicious tomato sauce."

 Scarpetta is a simple, cross-platform recipe app written in Flutter.
+You can try it [here](https://philipmuller.github.io/Scarpetta/).

 ## Core features
 All users: